 This guide is for general information purposes only.
 We always suggest checking with a professional for advice surrounding your specific purposes.

-Before you rush into the legal side of starting your business, you should start by checking that your idea will likely work.
+Before you rush into the legal side of starting your business, you should start by checking that you are truly ready to take that first step.

 It is our belief that everyone has an inner small business owner just waiting to be released.

 Here at sixty:forty we want to help you start a business that has a higher chance of succeeding.
 Everyone’s definition of success will be different so when we say this, we mean success according to your goals.

 If you want to start a financially successful small business, then this guide will introduce you to what you need to have in place to set a solid foundation for future growth.

 Starting a business does require a lot of effort and commitment.
 We would be doing you a disservice if we told you otherwise.